 Beer Brats with Caramelized Onions

-- Heat the olive oil over medium heat in a large saucepan.
-Add the onions and saute for about 10 minutes, until golden.
-Add the garlic and saute for another three minutes until toasty.
+- Heat the butter over low-medium heat in a large saucepan.
+Once hot, add the onions and let cook slowly for 15-20 minutes.
+Turn up the heat to medium and add the thinly sliced garlic and saute for another three minutes until toasty.

 - Add the bratwursts to the pan, along with the beer.
 Stir and bring to a boil.
 Cover, reduce heat and simmer for about 15 minutes.
-The bratwursts should have turned white at this point.
+The bratwursts will turn white as they cook.

 - Remove the sausages with a slotted spoon and place on a plate.
 Turn the heat to high so the beer mixture boils again.
 Add the salt, brown sugar and Worcestershire.
 Stir well and continue boiling.

-- At this point, your beer should have reduced down to about a quarter of a cup of liquid.
-Place brats back in the beer sauce and spoon sauce over.
+- When done your beer should have reduced down to about a quarter of a cup of liquid.
+Place grilled brats back in the beer sauce and spoon sauce over.